-- For students in NRS Levels 1- 4: After 50-60 hours of instruction, with a minimum of 40 hours, test with an alternate form (for example, TABE 9 Level M to TABE 10 Level M). - For students in NRS Level 5: 30-59 hours of instruction is recommended when testing with an alternate form (for example, TABE 9 Level D to TABE 10 Level D). - If pre- and post-tests are with the same level and use the same form (for example, TABE 9 Level M to TABE 9 Level M) - 120 hours of instruction is recommended. - A higher level form (for example, TABE 9 Level D to TABE 10 Level A) can be used on the progress assessment if the instructor determines that the student has mastered the information assessed on the enrollment assessment level.
+- For students in NRS Levels 1- 4: After 50-60 hours of instruction, with a minimum of 40 hours, test with an alternate form (for example, TABE 9 Level M to TABE 10 Level M). - For students in NRS Levels 5 -6: 30-59 hours of instruction is recommended when testing with an alternate form (for example, TABE 11 Level D to TABE 12 Level D). - A higher-level form (for example, TABE 11 Level D to TABE 12 Level A) can be used on the progress assessment if the instructor determines that the student has mastered the information assessed on the enrollment assessment level.